apecloud/kubeblocks/docs/user_docs/backup-and-restore/pitr.md

 ---
 title: PITR
-description: How to back up and restore databses by schedule
+description: How to implement point-in-time recovery of data
 keywords: [backup and restore, pitr]
 sidebar_position: 7
 sidebar_label: PITR